 Step 2: Make sure that the RDP port is enabled on the Ubuntu instance in which you are going to install

 lxde.
 Update the server and install lxde using the following commands.

 sudo apt-get update -y sudo apt-get install lxde -y

 xrdp to establish a remote desktop connection since you can’t have a GUI using putty.
 Use the following command to install xrdp

 sudo apt-get install xrdp -y

-Step 4: Set a password for the default user “ubuntu”, as remote desktop connection requires username and password.
+Step 4: Set a password for the default user “ubuntu”, as a remote desktop connection requires a username and password.

 sudo passwd ubuntu

 Note: You can set up your own user and password for remote desktop

 Step 5: Start the Windows remote desktop client enter the public DNS or the public IP of your server instance and hit connect.